Westwon: History

 In June 1990, Westwon signed to UK metal label Music for Nations on the FAA imprint, releasing two singles: "National Radio" (1991) and "Control" (1992).
 The dance remixes of "Control" were fair-sized club hits.
 By the time of the single releases, the band became a two-piece with only Heal and Rapley remaining.
 A second album was recorded but never released.

-Westwon disbanded in 1992 and Heal went on to form Cubanate with Graham Rayner.
-Marc Heal and Si Rapley later collaborated on Ashtrayhead's eponymous 1997 album.
+Westwon disbanded in 1992 and Heal went on to form Cubanate with Rayner.
+Kevin Brewster-White, who produced Westwon's 1990s singles, had also co-produced Cubanate's debut album Antimatter.
+Heal and Rapley later reunited and collaborated on Ashtrayhead's eponymous 1997 album.

-Demo Chart interview, 1990

-Demo Chart magazine was a short-lived title that promoted unsigned UK acts.
-An interview with Heal appeared in the May 1990 edition when Westwon reached number one in the magazine's chart.